shakfu/py-js/README.md

 2. Make sure you also have [Xcode](https://xcodereleases.com/) installed.

-3. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) to a path without a space and without possible icloud syncing (i.e don't clone to `$HOME/Documents/Max 8/Packages`) [?] and run the following in the cloned repo:
+3. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) as per the above method to a path without a space and without possible icloud syncing (i.e don't clone to `$HOME/Documents/Max 8/Packages`) [?] and run the following in the cloned repo:

     ```bash
     make setup